-2 If a U.S. federal agency is authorizing, funding, or carrying out, in whole or in part, the marine scientific research and there is federal discretionary involvement or control, the ESA Section 7 consultation requirements apply and that federal "action" agency must consult with NOAA if the action "may affect" a listed species or critical habitat.
+5 If a U.S. federal agency is authorizing, funding, or carrying out, in whole or in part, the marine scientific research and there is federal discretionary involvement or control, the ESA Section 7 consultation requirements apply and that federal "action" agency must consult with NOAA if the action "may affect" a listed species or critical habitat.
 50 C.F.R. §402.14.
-If take of an ESA species is likely, the National Marine Fisheries Service would issue an incidental take statement that would exempt the take from the take prohibitions.
-Such a statement would be issued only if NOAA concludes the action is not likely to jeopardize the continued existence of a listed species or result in the destruction or adverse modification of critical habitat.
+If take of an ESA species is likely, NOAA would issue an incidental take statement that would exempt the take from the take prohibitions.
+Such a statement the applicable provision of the ESA is 16 U.S.C §1539(a)(1)(B).
+Section 1539(a)(1)(B) provides that the Secretary may permit the otherwise prohibited taking of an ESA-listed species so long as the taking is incidental to, and not the purpose of, the carrying out of an otherwise lawful activity in waters subject to U.S. jurisdiction.6